 Attendees were welcomed to the North Shore by State Representative John Keenan (D-Salem), followed by the Mass Council Executive Director, Marlene Warner, and Deputy Director of the Massachusetts Department of Public Health, Bureau of Substance Abuse Services, Lydie Ultimo.

 Next, Commissioner Enrique Zuniga of the Massachusetts Gaming Commission and Rachel Volberg, Ph.D, of Gemini Research delivered an impressive keynote address, setting the tone of camaraderie for long journey ahead in light of gambling expansion and the Commonwealth’s commitment to problem gambling services.
 Commissioner Enrique Zuniga stated, “As a critical component of the Massachusetts Gaming Commission’s evaluation criteria, gaming applicants will be required to strategically and methodically address concerns related to problem gambling.
 Ensuring responsible gambling is a top priority for the Commission and we greatly value our ongoing partnership with MCCG.”
-(Introducing the Successful and Ethical Development of Expanded Gaming to the Commonwealth

 The keynote address was followed by the presentation of The Thomas N. Cummings Leadership Award, which was awarded to Dot Duda, M Ed, LMHC, LMFT, LADCI, MAPGS, Director of Outpatient Psychiatry & PARC at Mount Auburn Hospital, for her vision, courage, and dedication in the field of problem gambling, and presented by Former Executive Director and previous recipient of the Award, Kathleen M. Scanlan.